The Asymptotic Analysis of Some PDE and Steklov Eigenvalue Problems with Partially Reactive Patches in 3-D: The Mean First-Reaction Time

 (i) The coefficient $\overline{U}_{11}$ in (\ref{mfpt_b:main_res_2}) depends on the spatial configuration $\lbrace{\x_1,\ldots,\x_N\rbrace}$ of the centers of the Robin patches on the surface of the unit sphere via the Green's matrix ${\mathcal G}_s$, defined in (\ref{mfpt_b:green_mat}) and (\ref{mfpt:gs_exact}).
 Therefore, the effect of the location of the patches is only revealed at the third order in the asymptotic expansion.

-(ii) To numerically calculate the asymptotic result (\ref{mfpt_b:main_res_2}) for the volume-averaged MFRT, we need only numerically compute $C_i(\kappa_i)$ from a PDE solution of (\ref{mfpt:wc}) and $E_i(\kappa_i)$ from the quadrature in (\ref{eq:Ei_general0}).
-However, by using the heuristic, but accurate, approximations (\ref{eq:Cmu_approx}) and (\ref{mfpt:E_heur}) that closely predict respectively $C_i$ and $E_i$ for all $\kappa_i>0$, the coefficients in the asymptotic expansion of the volume-averaged MFRT (\ref{mfpt_b:main_U}) can be explicitly estimated when $\PT_i$ is a disk.
+(ii) To numerically calculate the asymptotic result (\ref{mfpt_b:main_res_2}) for the volume-averaged MFRT, we need only to numerically compute $C_i(\kappa_i)$ from a PDE solution of (\ref{mfpt:wc}) and $E_i(\kappa_i)$ from the quadrature in (\ref{eq:Ei_general0}).
+However, when $\PT_i$ is a disk, the use of the heuristic but accurate approximations (\ref{eq:Cmu_approx}) and (\ref{mfpt:E_heur}) that closely predict respectively $C_i$ and $E_i$ for all $\kappa_i>0$, provide explicit approximations for the coefficients in the asymptotic expansion (\ref{mfpt_b:main_U}) of the volume-averaged MFRT (see \cite{Grebenkov26} for the applicability of the approximation (\ref{eq:Cmu_approx}) to noncircular patches).

 (iii) We observe from Lemmas \ref{lemma:Cj_kappa} and \ref{lemma:Ej_kappa} that both ${\overline{U}_{10}/U_0}$ and ${\overline{U}_{11}/U_0}$ are ${\mathcal O}(\kappa_i)$ as $\kappa_i\to 0$ for $i=1,\ldots,N$.
 As a result, the expansion (\ref{mfpt_b:main_res_2}) in $\eps$ remains uniformly valid in the limit $\kappa_i\to 0$ for each Robin patch.